tusen-ai/naive-ui/src/breadcrumb/demos/enUS/separator-per-item.demo.md

 # Custom Separator by Item

 Use separator prop or separator slot to custom separator of an item.
+When both are present, separator slot will be used.

 ```html
 <n-breadcrumb>